ROCm/HIP/docs/understand/programming_interface.rst

 high-performance applications.
 Both allocating and copying memory can result in bottlenecks, which can significantly impact performance.

-For basic device memory management, HIP uses the C-style functions :cpp:func:`hipMalloc` for allocating and :cpp:func:`hipFree` for freeing memory.
+For traditional device memory management, HIP uses the C-style functions :cpp:func:`hipMalloc` for allocating and :cpp:func:`hipFree` for freeing memory.
 There are advanced features like managed memory, virtual memory or stream ordered memory allocator which are described in the following sections.

 Device memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^